GMkonan/nerd-commit/README.md

 # Nerd Commit
-Have a stupid word on your github graph, right now the only default supported word is "nerd"
+Have a stupid word on your github graph, You can run the web and server to create your own word!
+Better instructions will be written at some point...

 ![graph-image-hire-me](./graph-image-2.png)